dialmaster/PlexLibraryReport/README.md

 If you encounter any issues:

+1. Check the `plex_library_stats.log` file for error messages and debugging information.
-1. Ensure your `plex_config.ini` file is correctly set up and in the same directory as the script.
+2. Ensure your `plex_config.ini` file is correctly set up and in the specified location.
-2. Verify that your Sonarr and Radarr servers are running and accessible.
+3. Verify that your Sonarr and Radarr servers are running and accessible.
-3. Check that you're using the correct API keys for both Sonarr and Radarr.
+4. Check that you're using the correct API keys for both Sonarr and Radarr.
-4. Make sure you've installed all required packages in your virtual environment.
+5. Make sure you've installed all required packages in your virtual environment.

 If problems persist, please open an issue on the GitHub repository.